boylish/E-commerce_Chatbot/README.md

 - Hosting: Render (for backend deployment)
 - Additional Tools: Nodemon, Git, GitHub

-## Project Setup
-This section includes all the necessary information to get the project up and running on a local machine or server environment.

-## Execution Instructions
-Detailed steps on how to install dependencies, configure environment variables, and start the frontend and backend services.

 ## Features
 - User authentication and authorization
 - Product search and browsing